 To successfully complete this program:

-- You may opt to take 33 percent of your units pass/no pass.
+- You may take up to one-third (33%) of your courses pass/no pass.

 Current Program Courses

 Nearly all courses are open to exchange students, unless otherwise noted.
 Some courses require proof of requisite knowledge and some are restricted to particular majors.
 Undergraduate students can enroll in graduate courses, if they are not restricted, but you must contact the course instructor for permission in advance of registering for the course.
 Some departments require exchange students to provide proof of Korean language proficiency (at the time of application).